Chapter 1: Little Soldier

 “I searched for them both.
 The child was well hidden.
 If I’d not seen where she went, I wouldn’t have found her.
 She’s been trained not to leave any sign of—”

 Rosewud thrust out his palm.
-“I’m not interested in excuses or crazed notions about children being able to hide from a trained officer, even one as young as you.”
+“I’m not interested in excuses or crazed notions about children being able to hide from a trained officer, even a mere boy like you.”

-Blackhawk slumped.
+Blackhawk shrugged.
 “The woman will come for her child.
 I left a trail for her to follow.
 She may appear if we wait."

-“No. If we do that, I’ll be forced to feed the imps,” Rosewud grumbled.
+“No. This has already delayed us.
+If we do that, I’ll be forced to feed the whelps,” Rosewud grumbled.
 “If we leave at first light, I’ll be spared that expense.”

 Once dismissed, Blackhawk went to the stew pot.
-Scooping a bite, he sniffed the evening meal before taking a taste.
-Burnt, as usual.
+Scooping a bite, he sniffed the evening meal before tasting it— burnt, as usual.
 Dropping the ladle back, he sought a comfortable tree near the cage and leaned against it.
 The half-dozen other soldiers were relaxing around their tents.
-Pulling a leather pouch from his belt, he drew out some dried meat.
+Pulling a leather pouch from his belt, he drew out a lump of dried meat.

 The girl he’d just caged stood at attention, watching him.